mattermost/mattermost-mobile/ISSUE_TEMPLATE.md

 File non-security related bugs here in the following format:

 #### Summary
-Issue in one concise sentence
+Issue in one concise sentence.

+#### Environment Information
+Device Type:
+OS Version:
+Mattermost App Version:
+Mattermost Server Version:

 #### Steps to reproduce
-How can we reproduce the issue (what version are you using?)
+How can we reproduce the issue?

 #### Expected behavior
-Describe your issue in detail
+Describe your issue in detail.

 #### Observed behavior
 What did you see happen?
 Please include relevant error messages and/or screenshots.

 #### Possible fixes
-If you can, link to the line of code that might be responsible for the problem
+If you can, link to the line of code that might be responsible for the problem.